 Does Botox in the armpits stop sweating?

-When applied to a specific area such as the underarms, Botox is incredibly effective at reducing or eliminating sweat.
+Yes!
+When injected into a specific area such as the underarms, Botox is incredibly effective at reducing or eliminating sweat.
+In fact, research shows that Botox is 82-87% effective in reducing underarm sweat in the treatment area according to sweathelp.org.
 However, it’s important to note that the sweat-free effects of the treatment will only occur at or near the injection site.
+If you are experiencing excessive sweat in multiple locations, such as the underarm, hands, feet, or face, Botox can help address and treat each of these areas of the body, which are being affected.

 Does Botox in the armpits stop smell?

-Underarm Botox injections can in fact stop or lessen smell in the armpits.
-As Botox treatment is able to shut down sweat glands, it can reduce foul odors caused by sweat when it interacts with natural bacterias on the surface of the skin.
+A common concern for patients who suffer from excessive underarm sweating is the fear of sweat smelling.
+Body odor can contribute to embarrassment or social anxiety and can keep those affected from living their lives to the fullest.
+When you sweat, the wet sweat mixes with bacteria that is found on the skin.
+When the liquid dries, an odor can arise from the area.
+Luckily, underarm Botox injections can in fact stop or lessen smell in the armpits.
+As Botox treatment can shut down sweat glands, it can reduce foul odors caused by sweat when it interacts with natural bacteria on the surface of the skin.

 How many units of Botox do you need to treat armpit sweating?

-As a standard reference point, Dr. Green recommends a dose of Botox in each axilla (more commonly known as an armpit) of 50 units.
-More injections may potentially be required to cover the area sufficiently, but varies on a per-patient basis.
+Each patient is different, which is why it is very important to consult with a board-certified dermatologist such as Dr. Green about your specific case and needs.
+As a standard reference point, Dr. Green recommends a dose of 50 units of Botox in each axilla (more commonly known as an armpit).
+More injections may potentially be required to cover the area sufficiently but varies on a per-patient basis.
+Two weeks following the first procedure, Dr. Green will schedule a follow-up appointment to check the treated area and provide a touch up to the armpit area if needed.

 As Botox is FDA-approved for treatment of excessive sweating, certain insurance companies cover some aspects of treatment.
-If you’re dealing with axillary hyperhidrosis and you’ve attempted all other treatment options, including prescription deodorant, topical treatments, natural supplements, and oral medications, you are a particularly excellent candidate for Botox treatment to be covered by your insurer.
+If you’re dealing with axillary hyperhidrosis and you’ve attempted all other treatment options, including prescription deodorant, topical treatments, natural supplements, and oral medications, private insurance may cover your Botox treatment.
+Since each different insurance company has their own separate rules and regulations, it is best to check directly with your individual health plan.

-If you’re a first-time patient receiving Botox for your armpits, numbing cream is applied topically in the area one hour before the injections to ease any discomfort.
-The process generally causes little to no discomfort, and the treatment is typically completed within ten minutes.
+Botox is a safe and effective treatment for hyperhidrosis that is quick to perform and requires no downtime following the treatment.
+If you’re a first-time patient receiving Botox for your armpits, Dr. Michele Green recommends applying a topical numbing cream, to the area where you will have your Botox injections, one hour before the procedure to ease any discomfort.
+The process generally causes little to no pain, and the treatment is typically completed within ten minutes.
 A huge benefit of having this treatment is that it is fast to administer, and thus Botox truly is a ‘lunch-hour’ treatment.
+There is no downtime necessary following the treatment and you can resume your normal activities right after the procedure.
+Dr. Green advises patients not participate in excessive or extreme physical activity, or take hot showers or baths, the day of their Botox treatment.

 How long will it take until I see any results?

 Once the injections have taken place, the results are very fast acting.
-Botox will provide relief from sweating (from the area that was treated) within a few days after the procedure has taken place.
-While it is not a permanent cure for excessive sweating, it can be used to help mitigate the issue and manage it more effectively.
-This importantly can help reduce the stress and anxiety of excessive sweating in the individual.
+Botox will provide relief from sweating (in the area that was treated) within a few days after the procedure is performed, typically between 4 and 6 days.
+While it is not a permanent cure for excessive sweating, it can be used to help mitigate the issue and manage it more effectively for a significant period of time.
+The dryness from underarm Botox typically lasts for 4-6 months from your injection.
+After that time, you can return to Dr. Green to receive the treatment again.
+Patients can then return every 4 to 6 months to have the Botox injections performed by Dr. Green, in her NYC office, to treat your underarm sweating, and maintain these treatment results.

 Alternative treatments for hyperhidrosis (excessive sweating)